samar-abbas-786/Event-Scheduler/README.md

 - **Dynamic Scheduling**: Users can set their availability and schedule events easily.
 - **Admin Dashboard**: Manage users and their availability for efficient event planning.
 - **User-Friendly Interface**: Responsive design with seamless animations.
-- **Real-time Notifications**: Get updates about your events in real-time.
 - **Multi-User System**: Manage multiple users and their scheduling needs.
 - **Customizable Availability**: Set available days or times for events.